Bira/octopus-carnival/_posts/2023-05-21-shadow-scion.md

 it was ruled by archmages, and that it really liked building flying islands.
 We also know that it fell overnight due to Shenanigans that caused its signature magic to stop working and caused all of those islands to fall from the sky.
-And we've also seen (spoilers!) that one of these islands fell in the Neverwinter Wood.
+And we've also seen (spoilers!) that one of these islands fell on the Neverwinter Wood.
 This island is named Xinlenal and it happens to be the first one ever built.